unlimitediw/DistributedSystemLearn/DockerAndContainer.md

    * Containers: run the process and setup the sandbox.
 Kernel operation takes no time while the startup of process just takes about 0.5 second.
 > Summary: VMs is more secure, strong in isolation and can be combined with Container (e.g Docker: VM + Container) while Container is more lightweight (less resource consumption, startup faster, easy to deploy and specify resource just for application).
 ### Docker Introduction
-> Foreword: I will go through the docker beginner tutorial in this part and as we know, docker is based on Linux so I may use some Linux commands such as ls and cat.
-There are two tasks: run and modify a MySQL container and a custom app which will give us a view of the processes inside the container and the way to build and modify a container with image.
+> Foreword: I will go through the docker beginner tutorial in this part and as we know, docker is based on Linux so I may use some Linux commands such as 'ls' and 'cat'.
+There are two tasks: run and modify a MySQL container and a custom app and it will give us a view of the processes inside the container and the way to build and modify a container with Image.

 > Task 0: Prerequisites
   * It need a linux environment and a DockerID